 1878: Sister-in-law Mary Sophia Day, younger sister of Thomas’ wife Elizabeth Rachel Day, and second daughter of Captain James Day, marries Hector Charles Axup on May 1st, at the Wesleyan Chapel, Kangaroo Valley.

-1879: John Nevin, Thomas Nevin’s father, marries again on 23rd October, aged 71 years old, to Martha Salter, aged 46 years old, daughter of John Nevin’s lamented close friend and Wesleyan preacher, William Genge.
+1879: John Nevin, Thomas Nevin’s father, marries again on 23rd October, aged 71 years old, to Martha Salter nee Genge, aged 46 years old, daughter of John Nevin’s lamented close friend and Wesleyan preacher, William Genge.
 His wife Mary and mother of Thomas and the three younger siblings had died in 1875.
 John Nevin snr and Martha Nevin nee Genge are now the guardians of their grand-daughter Mary Ann Carr – Thomas Nevin’s sister , whose mother died soon after the birth.
 The grand-daughter Minnie Carr lives at Kangaroo Valley with John Nevin snr until his death in 1887, and then moves to Warwick St with Martha Nevin, technically her step-grandmother, and dies of internal bleeding, aged 20 yrs old, in 1898.

 1880: Thomas and Elizabeth Nevin’s fifth child and fourth son George Nevin (b.1880) is also born at the Town Hall, Hobart.

-1880: In early December Thomas Nevin is dismissed from the position of “Keeper” at the Town Hall for being drunk while on duty.
+1880: In early December Thomas Nevin is dismissed from the position of “Keeper” at the Town Hall, ostensibly for being drunk while on duty.
 The dismissal notice and full account of the incident with the “ghost” appears in The Mercury on 4th December, 1880.
-The Committee expresses regret at the dismissal from the Keeper position and mindful of his growing family, re-assigns Nevin to the City Police as assistant bailiff with warrant and photographic duties.
+The Committee expresses regret at the dismissal from the Keeper position and mindful of his growing family, re-assigns Nevin to the New Town and City Police forces as assistant bailiff with warrant and photographic duties.

 1881: John Nevin, Thomas’ father, publishes a poem in pamphlet form, lamenting the death of his friend William Genge (held at the SLTas).
 He is still resident at Kangaroo Valley.

-1882: Brother Jack Nevin, officially Constable W.J.
+1882: Brother Jack Nevin, officially Constable John or W.J.
 Nevin, testifies to an inquest into the accidental death of colleague Constable Green (Mercury 19 May 1882).

 1883: A person named as Thomas Nevin is listed on the Electoral Roll at 21 Cottage Green, Battery Point.
 This may or may not be T.J.
-Nevin, but the property is listed as belonging to J. Heathorn of Heathorn’s Hotel, for whom he produced commercial advertising.
-He maintains the New Town studio, working on commission for the Territorial and City Police as photographer and warrant officer, as well as supporting his brother Jack Nevin as the Hobart Gaol prison photographer.
+Nevin, but the property is listed as belonging to J. Heathorn of Heathorn’s Hotel, for whom Nevin produced commercial advertising.
+He maintains the New Town studio, working on commission for the New Town Territorial and Hobart Municipal Police as photographer and warrant officer, as well as supporting his brother Jack Nevin as the Hobart Gaol prison photographer.

 1884: Their sixth child and second daughter Mary Ann Nevin is born.
-Known as Minnie to living descendants, she is believed to have been born at a residence in Brisbane Street, Hobart.
+Known as Minnie to living descendants, her father signs her birth registration with his occcupation as “photographer” at New Town.

 1884: Younger brother Constable William John (Jack) is listed on the Denison Electoral Roll as a resident and salaried employee of the Hobart Gaol.
 He continues to assist elder brother Thomas with the provision of prisoner ID photographs for the police and prison authorities, functioning also as the Gaol Messenger.

 1886: Thomas Nevin is employed as assistant bailiff with The Municipal Police Office in the City and Supreme Courts.
 His warrants are supplemented with photographs of prisoners, including those condemned to death (Mitchell Collection SLNSW).
 He is charged with Breach of the Education Act in August for keeping his children at home during an outbreak of whooping cough.
 After testimony from Sub-inspector John Dorsett of the City Police, the charge is dropped.

 1888: Thomas and Elizabeth Nevin’s last born child of seven in total, the sixth to survive, and fifth son, Albert Edward Nevin is born at 236 Elizabeth Street, Hobart.
 Thomas Nevin signs a resolution to the House of Assembly bill to centralise the various police forces.
 Their niece, Mary Ann Carr, known as Minnie Carr, daughter of Thomas Nevin’s deceased sister Mary Ann Carr nee Nevin who is now resident with their father’s widow, Martha Nevin nee Genge, at Warwick St. Hobart, dies of internal bleeding, aged 20 yrs.

 1891: Jack Nevin (William John), the younger brother of Thomas J. Nevin, dies suddenly from typhoid fever, while employed at the Hobart Gaol, aged 39 years old (1851 or 2-1891).
 His death certificate states he was the Gaol Messenger.

 1905: Thomas Nevin lists his occupation as “labourer” on the Commonwealth Electoral Roll for the seat of Denison, Tasmania.
 He is believed to have taken to carpentry and furniture removals (with William Hanson, a witness at his wedding in 1871), as well as horse training.
 Six members of Thomas Nevin’s family are listed, and all are resident at 236 Elizabeth Street, Hobart: